joshuaboniface/rffmpeg/SETUP.md

    * **NOTE:** For some hardware acceleration, you might need to add this user to additional groups.
 For example `--groups video,render`.

    * **NOTE:** The UID and GIDs here are dynamic; on the `jellyfin1` machine, they would have been created at install time with the next available ID in the range 100-199 (at least in Debian/Ubuntu).
-However, this means that the exact UID of your Jellyfin service user might not be available on your transcode, depending on what packages are installed and in what order.
+However, this means that the exact UID of your Jellyfin service user might not be available on your transcode server, depending on what packages are installed and in what order.
 If there is a conflict, you must adjust user IDs on one side or the other so that they match on both machines.
 You can use `sudo usermod` to change a user's ID if required.

 1. Create the Jellyfin data directory at the same location as on the media server, and set it immutable so that it won't be written to if the NFS mount goes down: